lippman1125/pytorch_FAN/README.md

 ## What's different?

+- Pythoner friendly and there is no need for `.t7` format annotations
 - Add 300-W-LP test set for validation.
 - Followed the excatly same training procedure described in the paper (except binary network part).
 - Add model evaluation in terms of **Mean error**, **AUC@0.07**